Canalside pubs are popular destinations for canal boat holiday-makers, and there are hundreds to choose from.

 They often have names like The Lock Inn, The Navigation Inn, The Narrowboat, The Tunnel and The Bridge.
 And many date back to the days when canals were the transport infrastructure of the industrial revolution.
 Canalside inns provided refreshment for working boat families and their horses, as well as professional leggers who propelled boats through tunnels.

-1. The Weighbridge at Alvechurch Marina in Worcestershire
+1. The Cross Guns at Avoncliff in Wiltshire

 2. The Holly Bush Inn at Denford in Staffordshire